buildkite/docs/pages/agent/v3/tokens.md

 Tokens can be found and managed on your [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).

-Tokens can also be created using [the GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokencreate).
+You can also create tokens using the [GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokencreate).

 ## Using and storing tokens